-Please read below for additional information on safety, testing and frequently asked questions.
+Please read the answers below to frequently asked questions for additional information on safety, masking, testing and treatments.

 Frequently Asked Questions

 Q: What can I do to protect myself against COVID-19?